ndvaughan/PacMen-Exercise/Project Docs/README.md

 Create a webpage where we can add PacMen with random positioning and velocity with the click of a button.
 There are to be two buttons: one to add PacMen & one to start the game.
 The PacMen are supposed to bounce off the window edges as if they are stuck in a box.

 How To Run:
-A. Download the required files from the repository.
+A. Download the required files from the repository
+B. Ensure all files are located in the same folder
-B. Load 'index.html' in a web browser page
+C. Load 'index.html' in a web browser page (eg: Google Chrome) by dragging and dropping
 C. Press the buttons to play the game

 Project Status: